HemanthKumar817/linkedin-automation/FREE_DEPLOYMENT_OPTIONS.md

 **For this LinkedIn automation project:**

-**1st Choice: Render.com** ⭐
+**1st Choice: Railway.app** ⭐
-- Perfect balance of features and ease
-- NO credit card required
+- NO credit card required anywhere
-- 750 hours/month = 31 days of 24/7 operation
-- 5-minute setup

-**2nd Choice: Railway.app**
-- Also excellent
-- $5 free credit = 21 days of operation
+- $5 free credit = 21 days of 24/7 operation
-- Very easy to use
+- Easiest deployment (3 minutes!)
+- Auto-detects everything
+- GitHub integration

+**2nd Choice: Render.com**
+- 750 hours/month free (if accessible)
+- Good alternative if Railway doesn't work
+- More setup steps required

 **3rd Choice: Your Laptop**
 - Free but requires laptop to be on